stahta01/wxCode_components/webupdate/ReadMe.txt

  ----------

  1.2 - completely revised the build system;
+       revised the download code to be more thread-safe and more reliable;
+       revised a bit the GUI (e.g. now it uses wxHyperlinkCtrl in the about dialog);
+       separed library sources from the webupdater app sources (it's cleaner this way);

  1.1 - added i18n support (thanks to Helmut Giritzer for german translation and for
-                           help to learn i18n stuff) 1.0 - first release
+                           help to learn i18n stuff)

+ 1.0 - first release